 During 2007, PKJN Robin spent six-months in South Korea, to learn the traditional Korean way of training.
 Whilst living, training and teaching in South Korea, PKJN Robin took part in several public displays and also featured on South Korean TV.
 He was also a personal guest of the World Kuk Sool Association’s Chief Master SUH, IN JOO 10th Degree, at the Korean Kuk Sool HQ and a Korean National Testing.

 Joe has maintained his training over the years to achieve the rank of Kyo Sa Nim (2nd Degree Black Belt) despite attending University and taking time out to complete his multiple degree's.

 Joe enjoys the physical and military side of Kuk Sool Won and has a keen focus on kicking and power techniques.
-Having trained for over 11 years in this martial art Joe intends to pursue his third degree black belt in the next three years.
+Having trained for over 11 years in this martial art Joe intends to pursue his third degree black belt in the next couple of years.